Subdivision & Development Servicing Bylaw

 - Street trees.

-- Provide common expectations and requirements for all new developments in the city
+- Provides common expectations and requirements for all new developments in the city

-- Identify base requirements for infrastructure to be provided with new development
+- Identifies base requirements for infrastructure to be provided with new development

-- Formalize the current infrastructure practices of the city
+- Formalizes the current infrastructure practices of the city

-The Subdivision Development Servicing Bylaw update increases fairness and transparency in the development process by clearly articulating the design and construction specifications for new infrastructure.
+This updated Subdivision Development Servicing Bylaw increases fairness and transparency in the development process by clearly articulating the design and construction specifications for new infrastructure.

-In April of 2016, the City of Courtenay issued the draft Subdivision and Development Servicing Bylaw to the development community and the public for feedback.
-All comments were considered, and many resulted in updates to the draft document.
+In April of 2016, the City of Courtenay launched a consultation process on updating the Subdivision and Development Servicing Bylaw with the development community and the public.
+All comments were considered, and many resulted in updates to subsequent drafts and the final document.